-Bilateral economic relations with Ethiopia, which were revived in 1995 when South Africa opened an embassy in Addis Ababa, remains strong.
+Bilateral economic relations with Ethiopia, which were revived in 1995 when South Africa opened an embassy in Addis Ababa, remain strong.

 The two countries have a number of bilateral agreements in place that establish a regulatory framework to facilitate political, economic and social interaction such as an agreement on the avoidance of double taxation.
-The umbrella agreement provides for the establishment of a Joint Ministerial Commission (JMC) that will meet every two years.
+The umbrella agreement provides for the establishment of a Joint Ministerial Commission should meet every two years.

-In April 2018, President Ramaphosa extended his warm congratulations to Abiy Ahmed on being chosen to lead Ethiopia's Ethiopian People's Revolutionary Democratic Front (EPRDF) ruling coalition on 28 March 2018, and his subsequent swearing-in as Prime Minister on Monday, 2 April 2018.
+In April 2018, President Ramaphosa congratulated Dr Abiy Ahmed Ali on being chosen to lead Ethiopia's Ethiopian People's Revolutionary Democratic Front ruling coalition on 28 March 2018, and his subsequent swearing-in as Prime Minister on Monday, 2 April 2018.

-A South Africa-Ethiopia Senior Officials Meeting was held in March 2018 and that was followed by the JMC in August 2018.
+A South Africa-Ethiopia Senior Officials Meeting was held in March 2018, §followed by the Joint Ministerial Commission in August 2018.